apache/rocketmq-site/_docs/14-rmq-deployment.md

 Like many replication system, sync brokers wait until commit log is replicated to the slave before acknowledging.
 Async brokers, instead, return immediately after messages are processed on master.

 ##### How to configure
-There are three pre-built configurations shipped with the distribution of RocketMQ under conf folder for your reference:
+For your reference, there are three pre-built configurations shipped with the distribution of RocketMQ under conf folder:

 ```java
 2m-2s-sync